-Mike Lackey leads Mayer Brown’s global Litigation & Dispute Resolution practice.
-He previously served on Mayer Brown's Partnership Board.
+Mike Lackey leads Mayer Brown’s global Litigation & Dispute Resolution practice, and he previously served on the Firm’s global Partnership Board.
 Mike also serves on the Global Advisory Board of the Women in Law Empowerment Forum (WILEF), and he was one of the six men first named to serve on that Board.
 He practices both civil and criminal litigation, focusing in particular on complex antitrust, cartel, and competition cases.
 In his more than 20 years of private practice, Mike has represented major companies and individuals in numerous state and federal proceedings, including multi-district and class actions with billions of dollars of potential liability at stake.
 He has also represented defendants in grand jury proceedings and governmental investigations, using his experience as a former federal prosecutor in the Office of Independent Counsel David M. Barrett.
-Mike serves on the Global Advisory Board of the Women in Law Empowerment Forum (WILEF), and he was one of six partners from global law firms who were the first men ever named to serve on that Board.